AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 ## Edit an existing template

-To modify a base configuration and export it for use, follow these steps:
+To modify a base configuration and export it for use:

 1. In the left pane, select **Data Collection** > **Software Management**.